Cathy Donaldson Cathy Donaldson

 Michelle MacDonald, owner of Bliss Caffeine Bar, welcomed us with a warm smile and treats that more than lived up to the café’s name

-Sparkle + Nostalgia
+Sparkle + nostalgia

 We couldn’t leave town without a visit to one of the group’s longtime favourite stops — the Ardmore Tea Room.
 After a hearty breakfast, we ventured to the Halifax Shopping Centre for a little retail therapy.
 I couldn’t resist trying on a wild-for-me outfit at Zara: a fringed jacket and sequined mini skirt with thigh-high boots.
 There were mixed reviews on the ensemble, but I decided the jacket was a keeper!